-- 12.35 Respiratory Protection - A. Seller shall develop and implement a Respiratory Protection Program acceptable to the Company to perform work in accordance with ANSI Z88.2-American National Standards Institute, Practices for Respiratory Protection OSHA 29 CFR 1910.134, Respiratory Protection; and any substance-specific regulation (e.g., 1926.1101, Asbestos). - B. Limit exposure to toxic and hazardous substances to the permissible exposure limits (PELs) of 29 CFR 1926, Subpart Z or TLVs of the ACGIH, whichever is more protective. - C. Provide respirators and cartridges that are NIOSH approved. - 1.
+12.35 Respiratory Protection

+- A. Seller shall develop and implement a Respiratory Protection Program acceptable to the Company to perform work in accordance with ANSI Z88.2-1992, Practices for Respiratory Protection OSHA 29 CFR 1910.134, Respiratory Protection; and any substance-specific regulation (e.g., 1926.1101, Asbestos). - B. Limit exposure to toxic and hazardous substances to the permissible exposure limits (PELs) of 29 CFR 1926, Subpart Z or TLVs of the ACGIH, whichever is more protective.

+- C. Provide respirators and cartridges that are NIOSH approved. - 1.
 Seller shall maintain manufacturer's approved respirator configuration.
 Cartridges, airline hoses, regulators, and other parts are specifically listed as elements that constitute manufacturer's approved configuration. - 2.
 Modifications to respirators or component parts are prohibited. - D. Provide compressed breathing air when required to provide adequate protection factor.
-Submit data to the Company demonstrating that air quality meets the ANSI/CGA G7.1 requirement for Grade D breathing air. - 1.
-If the Company furnishes supplied-air respirator equipment and compressed breathing air: - a) Seller shall allow a thirty (30) day time period from when the Company is notified for delivery of equipment. - b) Seller shall follow Company Respiratory Protection Program.
-The Program is available upon request. - E. Air-purifying respirators (APR) shall not be worn in oxygen deficient or immediately dangerous to life or health (IDLH) environments. - F. Seller shall provide optical corrections when needed. - G. Seller shall name a qualified trained supervisor responsible for issue, control, use, care, and sanitation of respiratory protection. - 1.
-Issuer shall check respirator cartridge expiration dates and remove any that have expired. - H. Required records.
+Submit data to the Company demonstrating that air quality meets the ANSI/CGA G7.1 requirements for Grade D breathing air.
+If the Company furnishes supplied-air respirator equipment and compressed breathing air, allow a thirty (30) day time period from when the Company is notified. - E. Air-purifying respirators (APR) shall not be worn in oxygen deficient or immediately dangerous to life or health (IDLH) environments. - F. Seller shall provide optical corrections when needed. - G. Seller shall name a qualified trained supervisor responsible for issue, control, use, care, and sanitation of respiratory protection. - H. Required records.